savecore(1M) should be able to work on read-only dump devices

 Currently savecore(1M) can't operate on read-only dump devices.
 When reading from a dump device it normally also updates the dump header on the device (to indicate a dump has already been saved etc.), and to do that savecore(1M) opens the dump device read-write and fails if it can't.
 This is a bit surprising as its core functionality is to read a dump from the dump device, and that shouldn't really require write access.
 At least there should be a flag to indicate read-only operation.

 I found this immensely helpful when I had ZFS issues where a pool could only be imported read-only and I wanted to retrieve a core from its dump zvol.

-Updated by Hans Rosenfeld 5 months ago
+Updated by Hans Rosenfeld about 3 years ago

 Testing (on SmartOS):

 I forced a crash dump with "uadmin 5 0" and then rebooted in recovery mode.
 I imported the pool read-only and verified that the core dump could be extracted manually with "savecore

 rf /dev/zvol/dsk/zones/dump /tmp".
 I also verified that -r doesn't work with -L, -m, and -c. – -

 Next I imported the pool read-write and ran savecore with -m, -c, and without arguments to verify that normal operation still works as before.

 Updated by Electric Monk about 3 years ago

 - % Done changed from 0 to 100